UbuntuBudgie/pocillo-gtk-theme/README.md

 1. Open the `/usr/share/themes/Pocillo<-variant>/chrome` folder in your file manager.
 2. Drag and drop the `.crx` files into the Chrome's Extensions page (`chrome://extensions`).

-## Customization

-Pocillo can be customized with GUI application, [**oomox theme designer**](https://github.com/themix-project/oomox).

-Pocillo also allows you to change the color scheme relatively easily in other ways.
-See [`HACKING.md`](HACKING.md#how-to-change-the-color-scheme) for details.

 ## Contributing